Oh What Fun!!!

 As we were driving towards the park, Mickey and Minnie greeted us at the Walt Disney World gate

 After reaching Animal Kingdom, my dad collected the tickets.
-Apart from Tickets, my dad also took too more things which I thought is pretty cool.
+Apart from Tickets, my dad also took two more things which I thought is pretty cool.

 The first one is Magic Band.
 These are colorful, waterproof wristbands and looks like a watch.
 The bands allow you to unlock the door of your Disney Resort hotel room, enter the theme and water parks, check in at FastPass entrance, connect Disney PhotoPass images to your account, charge food and merchandise purchases to your Disney Resort hotel room.
-Overall, this is a nice to have thing.
+Overall, this is a nice to have thing, a magic key to the world of your dreams.
 This makes your wallet lighter.
 You can find more information about it here.
 These are valid for 5 years.
 Also serves as a nice souvenir.
 You can either purchase them online before your travel or you can purchase them inside the park.

 The second one is PhotoPass and Memory Maker package.
 This package lets you keep the heavy DSLR, or the selfie stick at home and travel light.
 Professional photographers are located throughout the park.
 They will scan you magic band or magic card and take your photos which are then linked your account.
 This way entire group can be in the picture.
 They also take cool magic shots, in which the photographer will ask you to pose as needed and then digitally add a character like Tinker Bell.
 The digital photos are available for 30 days.
 Another cool feature is you can overlay the picture with many available Disney theme.
 Also you get all the ride photos and some videos.
 A sample magic shot is below.
 See the Olaf?
 That was added later.